Traffic Data Quantifies Popeyes' Explosive Chicken Sandwich

 “The fact that Popeyes’ competitors also saw an increase in footfall is an interesting lesson for planning out what your next LTO item actually is, as it can be a double-edged sword,” said Marastoni-Bieser.
 “For example, do your competitors also carry a similar menu item that can be promoted as an alternative to your LTO or that can drive visits to their locations as well?”

-No doubt, Popeyes parent Restaurant Brands International is using all these leanings to tailor the next LTOs at Popeyes, Burger King and Tim Hortons.
+No doubt, Popeyes parent Restaurant Brands International is using all these learnings to tailor the next LTOs at Popeyes, Burger King and Tim Hortons.